flipcoder/litebot/README.md

 ## Notes

+- Fully playble card game plug-in inspired by Cards Against Humanity.
-- Included plugins are fairly basic to serve as examples.
+- Other plugins are fairly basic and serve as examples.
 - Custom plugins work by attaching functions to bot's signal handlers.

 ## LICENSE